 France is a beautiful, friendly country with plenty of walking, however there are a few things of which you need to be aware if you are planning to take your dog there.

-Killer caterpillars, madmen with guns, and a few fierce locals are just a couple of the hazards worth considering before you let loose your Fur Baby in France, as well as widespread dog restrictions on beaches and in national parks.
+Killer Caterpillars, Gunmen and Fierce Locals are just a couple of the hazards worth considering before you let loose your Fur Baby in France.
+‘Chien Interdit!’ also comes into play, as there are widespread dog restrictions on beaches and in national parks.

 We tour overland in a truck camper.
 This blog does not cover flying with dogs or dog-friendly accommodation.